PingOne

 • The page appears before the PingOne Protect IdP Adapter in the sign-on flow.

 • The page is hosted in the same domain as your PingFederate server.
-This is allows HTTP cookies to pass the transaction information to the PingOne Protect IdP Adapter.
+This allows HTTP cookies to pass the transaction information to the PingOne Protect IdP Adapter.
 You might be able to work around this requirement by consolidating your domains with a reverse proxy server.

 • You have access to the page to add the script.